lanshark/lanshark-wagtail-base/README.md

 WagPress Project
 ================

+NOTE: This project has been moved to [GitLab](https://gitlab.com/lansharkconsulting/wagpress/wagpress-base) as of 6/4/2018.

+If you need to [open an issue](https://gitlab.com/lansharkconsulting/wagpress/wagpress-base/issues).

 The goal of the WagPress project is to build a suitable competitor to WordPress, using fully supported components of the Wagtail Content Management System.